FROM THE ULTIMATE GUIDE TO MICROLEARNING FOR EDUCATORS

 Microlearning is perfect for covering subjects like Advanced Placement (AP®) in small, easily digestible chunks.
 And, for many students, thinking about the upcoming AP® Exam can be a nerve-racking experience.
 So, for students who may be afraid or reluctant about taking the AP® Exam, use a few AP® microlearning lessons to let them see what’s expected and help overcome their fears.

 TIP: If you’re teaching an AP® course, try focusing on one topic or a few microlearning lessons each day leading up to the AP® exam.
-Here are some free AP® microlearning lessons that you can use to supplement your Advanced Placement course:
+Get free AP® microlearning lessons that you can use to supplement your Advanced Placement course when you install the free BLENDING EDUCATION App.

 IDEA #20: USE MICROLEARNING TO AID SUBSTITUTE TEACHERS (OR TEACHING ASSISTANTS OR TUTORS).